 - Misuse of Title

-RIAI Scott Tallon Walker Excellence Award for Students of Architecture
+RIAI Scott Tallon Walker Student Excellence Award for Architecture 2022

 Sponsored by Scott Tallon Walker Architects

-The RIAI in association with Scott Tallon Walker Architects present the RIAI Scott Tallon Walker Student Excellence Award for Architecture.
-The competition is sponsored by Scott Tallon Walker Architects in memory of the firm’s three founding partners, Dr. Michael Scott, Dr. Ronald Tallon and Robin Walker.
+The RIAI in association with Scott Tallon Walker Architects present the RIAI Scott Tallon Walker Student Excellence Award for Architecture 2022.
+Scott Tallon Walker Architects sponsor the competition in memory of the firm’s three founding partners, Dr. Michael Scott, Dr. Ronald Tallon and Robin Walker.

 This award is free to enter.

 Entrants are invited to submit a collage on a single A1 board illustrating the work they have completed during Fifth (final thesis) Year.
-The collage will include a combination of hand-drawn sketches, concept ideas, technical investigations, final design solutions, 3-D representations, and photographs of models, arranged in such a way as to fully represent the body of work produced during that academic year.
+The collage will include a combination of hand-drawn sketches, concept ideas, technical investigations, final design solutions, 3-D representations, and photographs of models, arranged a way that fully represents the body of work produced during that academic year.
 The submission may include the entrant’s thesis project and should feature a short, relevant narrative describing the work displayed (300 word max., text size 10pt min.).

 The award is open to students currently enrolled in Fifth (final thesis) Year in the following programmes of architecture: